imtbl/dnh/README.md

 ### Documentation

-Documentation is available for the same types as completion (ph3 engine library functions, headers and routines).
+Documentation is available for the same types as completion (ph3 engine library functions, headers, routines and shot/item data).
 It comes in the form of info windows that are activated on hover and display similar information as when clicking on the `ⓘ` icon on completion items.

 ### Snippets